 The bail bond system in the United States’ was patterned from England’s system, which developed through the Middle Ages.
 This article explores both country’s history of bail bonds from it’s beginnings in England to the present day in America.

 History of Bail Bonds in England

 In medieval England, when crimes were committed, they were considered to be private matters between the perpetrator(s) and victim(s).
-The legal system was primarily to adjudicate with remuneration, or monetary payment for the crimes committed, from the guilty party to the wronged party.
+The legal system came about primarily to adjudicate with remuneration, or monetary payment for the crimes committed, from the guilty party to the wronged party.
 It was largely created as an alternative to private vendettas.
 So early Anglo-Saxon law developed a system where payments were made as a just compensation for grievances.

 Aside from cases where the accused was considered a danger or one to escape, the Anglo-Saxons developed a way to handle the issue of the accused fleeing and not recompensing the victim (as well as a little something for the king).
 That is, once a surety could be established for the person arrested, the arrestee would be set free to later appear in court.
 Of course, the surety was responsible and bound that the arrestee would show up when required.